Kelton Pell: Early life

 Kelton Pell is a Noongar man from Western Australia.
+He was born to father John Pell.
+His grandmother was a child of the Stolen Generation whose own mother was incarcerated because she went searching for her.

+Pell launched his professional acting career after attending an open audition in the mid-1980s, on the advice of his mother.

 Career

 Pell has performed on stage since 1985, performing for Yirra Yaakin Theatre, the Black Swan Theatre Company, and the Sydney Theatre Company.
 Many of these performances were of plays which grew from Indigenous themes.

 In 2000 Pell, along with Ningali Lawford and Phil Thomson, wrote a show for Yirra Yaakin called Solid, whose premiere performance was at the Perth International Arts Festival.
-Because of its sensitive Indigenous subject matter, before the premiere the play was performed for, and was approved by, 2000 Indigenous Australians.
+Because of its sensitive Indigenous subject matter, before the premiere, the play was performed for (and was approved by) 2000 Indigenous Australians.

-Pell performed in several productions of Bloodland, a play directed by the Stephen Page with a Romeo and Juliet-type of story.
+Pell performed in several productions of Bloodland, a play directed by Stephen Page with a Romeo and Juliet-style story.
 The play features traditional Aboriginal languages and Pidgin English, as well as song and dance.

 He has also acted in performances of Twelfth Night and A Midsummer Night's Dream.

 Pell acted in the children's TV show The Adventures of the Bush Patrol and the SBS series The Circuit, a legal drama set in the Kimberley.

-In 2012 he starred in an episode of the TV series Redfern Now as a well-to-do Aboriginal Australian man living in Redfern, Sydney, whose life seems to be exemplary, but it is revealed that he has been receiving government benefit money fraudulently.
+In 2012 he starred in an episode of the TV series Redfern Now, as a well-to-do Aboriginal Australian man living in Redfern, Sydney, whose life seems to be exemplary, until it is revealed that he has been receiving government benefit money fraudulently.

 Pell plays vampire hunter Jalingbirri in Warwick Thornton's 2021 horror / comedy series Firebite for AMC+ (later shown on NITV).

-In 2022 Pell appeared in the ABC drama series Mystery Road: Origin, in March 2024 in the Stan Original movie Windcatcher.
+In 2022, Pell appeared in the ABC drama series Mystery Road: Origin.
+In 2024, he appeared in the Stan Original movie Windcatcher.
+In November 2025, he was named in the cast for Treasure & Dirt.

+Personal life

+Pell is based in Maddington, a suburb of Perth in Western Australia.
+Pell's eldest daughter, Tahlia took her own life at the age of 19.